Ryun1/sancho-docker-node/README.md

 **Current version:** node `8.9.0`

 A simple dockerized Cardano node setup, for SanchoNet testing.

-Accompanied with a few helpful scripts for cardano-cli.
+Accompanied by a few helpful scripts for cardano-cli to interact with the node and SanchoNet.

 ## Prerequisites